overtone/emacs-live/README.md

 # Emacs Live

-An opinionated set of defaults for getting started with a specific focus on live coding with [Overtone](http://github.com/overtone/overtone).
+An opinionated set of defaults for getting started with a specific focus on live coding with [Overtone](http://github.com/overtone/overtone) and [Quil](http://github.com/quil/quil).
 However, it's not just a one trick pony.
 It also happens to be:

 * a jolly good generic Clojure hacking config
 * a nice structured approach to organising your Emacs config